Rava Dhokla Recipe (Suji Dhokla)

 Leftover dhokla can be stored in an airtight container in the refrigerator for up to 3 days.
 Place parchment sheets or wax paper between layers to avoid sticking.

 You can also freeze rava dhokla.
 Wrap individual pieces in cling film or foil and place them in a large freezer-safe bag or container.
 Freeze for upto a month.
-Thaw overnight in the fridge or on the counter for a few hours before reheating.
+Thaw overnight in the fridge or on the counter for a few hours, then reheat.

 To reheat suji ka dhokla, you can either steam it or heat it in a microwave.
 I prefer steaming as it restore it’s softness and moisture.
 Steam for 5–6 minutes until the cold dhokla is warm again.